Events & Resources

 Zooming out: The timing comes as the TV news audience continues to erode worldwide.

-In the US, just 50% of adults now say they used TV for news in the past week, down sharply from 72% in 2013.
+In the US, just 50% of adults now say they used TV for news in the past week, down sharply from 72% in 2013, per YouGov.
 The shift is even more dramatic in markets like the UK (79% to 48%) and France (84% to 59%).
 Younger Americans in particular lean heavily on social networks: 54% of adults ages 18–24 cite social/video as their main news source, compared to only 19% for TV.

-The bottom line: As linear TV declines and digital reshapes the news economy, MS NOW sees its rebrand not just as cosmetic but as a play for relevance—and a shot at scaling into something more than a niche outlet.
+Our take: As linear TV declines and digital reshapes the news economy, MS NOW sees its rebrand not just as cosmetic but as a play for relevance—and a shot at scaling into something more than a niche outlet.

 You've read 0 of 2 free articles this month.